WHAT-WHO-WHY

 Repeat and iterate with stakeholders (board members, investors, next-level managers, employees, customers, partners, etc.) until the consolidated W-W-W has stabilized.
 Run with it as the backbone of communications until it needs to change as the organization evolves.

-Read the case study on how IntelliVen enabled Compusearch to achieve better team alignment and more effective operationalization and execution.
+Case study on how IntelliVen used the WHAT-WHO-WHY tool and method to enable Compusearch to achieve better team alignment and more effective operations.

 NOTE